NASA-IMPACT/COSMOS/sde_collections/models/README_LIFECYCLE.md

 ### Field Handling
 - ALL fields are copied during migration and promotion
 - NULL values in DeltaUrls are treated as explicit values
+- Classification-set values are preserved through the entire lifecycle
 - Pattern-set values take precedence over original values

+### Classification Behavior
+- Classifications only run on DumpUrls before migration to DeltaUrls
+- Classification results become regular field values and persist through promotion
+- Migration to DeltaUrls waits for all classifications to complete

 ### Pattern Behavior
 - Patterns only apply during migration or when patterns themselves are created/updated